Scalped (comics): Characters

-Dino Poor Bear: A young man struggling to make a living on the reservation.
+Dino Poor Bear is a young man struggling to make a living on the reservation.
 He encounters Dashiell at a meth lab which Dashiell is shutting down.
 Poor Bear wants a better life for himself and his daughter, and would like to leave the reservation.
 He works as a janitor for the Crazy Horse casino and eventually gets money from Red Crow to fix up his car.
 He is eventually pressed back into a life of crime as a drug-delivery boy.
 When Carol moves in with him and Granny, he begins to think that she could be his girlfriend; he even turns in his friends after discovering they are responsible for the hit-and-run death of a reservation girl.
 He uses the reward money to buy Carol a pair of earrings she liked, but when she continues to talk about her feelings for Dash, he tosses the earrings.
 It is implied by Catcher that Dino will be taking a dark and violent path.

 Arthur J. "Catcher" Pendergrass, born 1952 in West Chester, Pennsylvania, was a man of Red Crow's generation; he was present when the federal agents died, but he has never said a word about his role in the murders.
 Upon seeing Gina, whom he had loved his entire life, kiss Red Crow passionately he snaps and kills the two agents, who were being held at gunpoint.
 Years later, when confronted by an angry Gina, he kills and scalps her, possibly to prevent being turned in for the crime.
 He makes up for it by talking to himself (or, rather, his horse named Festus) as present events progress, providing us with a running commentary.
 His reactions to other characters are particularly insightful, as he believes he can see their spirit animals.
 His own totem is an owl.
 When Officer Falls Down realizes his guilt, he kidnaps him and puts him through a tortuous "spiritual" test, which Falls Down passes with the help of Gina's spirit.
 Catcher then visits Dash and gives him the choice to save Officer Falls Down or find Gina's killer; Catcher hopes Dash will choose well, but Dash chooses to find the killer, and does not realize from Catcher's words that Catcher is himself the killer.
 Catcher shoots at Dash in the truck, but just at that moment Dash swerves to avoid hitting Officer Falls Down (still handcuffed and blindfolded and stumbling through the woods); Dash and Cather shoot at each other.
 Catcher escapes, while Dash and Officer Falls Down find Festus and get back to the reservation.